mistapee/dups1-doubleupfightpad/README.md

 WASD pad, with additional A to the right of the WASD (where some fight pads have jump). i wanted both not one or the other. no turbo, no custom set ups, turn up and throw down.

+1) You will recieve it flashed and ready

+GPIO's used
+0 - start
+1 - ak (lt)
+2 - ap (lb)
+3 - hk (rt)
+4 - hp (rb)
+5 - mk (b)
+6 - mp (y)
+7 - lk (a)
+8 - lp (x)
+9 - right
+10 - down
+11 - up
+12 - select
+13 - left

+Gnd pin connected with trace from left and right

+left side of rp2040zero's gpio are free, and gpio found on other side of the rp2040 are free.

-tldr; upload gerber to pcb fab leave everything on default. silkscreen whatever colouur or just off. using the cheapest China shipping still arrived to the UK in just over a week, and somewhere like JLCPCB it's worth increasing the quantity to get more for the same money. a new customer on some services (like AllPCB) can get 20 of these PCBs and sent with FedEx on offer for about £2 all-in, play the game and show them some real business at some point too.
+2) Ordering your own, flashing from fresh upload gerber to pcb fab leave everything on default. silkscreen whatever colouur or just off. using the cheapest China shipping still arrived to the UK in just over a week, and somewhere like JLCPCB it's worth increasing the quantity to get more for the same money. a new customer on some services (like AllPCB) can get 20 of these PCBs and sent with FedEx on offer for about £2 all-in, play the game and show them some real business at some point too.

-GP2040-CE Firmware: use the RP2040 Zero (Waveshare) files from the GP2040 site - after flashing the key combo to reset in to web config mode is the far right bottom bottom with up and down. press and hold them [babonk, babank - windows disconnects/reconnects it] go to 192.168.7.1 in a browser. on the GPIO keys set up page there's an option at the bottom, pick that anbd press each key it asks and tell it to stop when you run out of buttons.
+GP2040-CE Firmware: use the RP2040 Zero (Waveshare) files from the GP2040-CE site - after flashing the key combo to reset in to web config mode is the far right bottom bottom with up and down. press and hold them [babonk, babank - windows disconnects/reconnects it] go to 192.168.7.1 in a browser. on the GPIO keys set up page there's an option at the bottom, pick that anbd press each key it asks and tell it to stop when you run out of buttons.
 Bit confusing as it says 's1, b1, etc etc'

-do as yer look - as per my label on the board i've done the same RT-LT layout as all fight controllers i've had, it just made sense to keep it familiar. you do you though:
+do as so - as per the label on the board we've done the same RT-LT layout as all fight controllers, it just made sense to keep it familiar. you do you though:

 ![GPKEYS](https://github.com/user-attachments/assets/ab987066-5611-4057-a0a4-4155cb4f3939)